shetharp/ts-prep/README.md

 # ts-prep

-_🧩 A TypeScript starter for solving LeetCode problems with test-driven-development_
+_🧩 A TypeScript starter for solving LeetCode problems with test-driven development_

 # Usage